Trump secures Arizona, completes sweep of swing states – DW – 11/10/2024

 So far, Trump has made only one cabinet appointment naming his campaign manager Susie Wiles — who he calls "ice baby" due to her supposedly unflappable temperament — as his White House chief of staff.

-Her appointment as the White House chief of Staff would make her the first woman to hold the crucial post.
+Her appointment as White House Chief of Staff would make her the first woman to hold this crucial position.

 Trump met with prominent investor Scott Bessent, who is a potential US Treasury Secretary nominee, according to Reuters news agency's report.